 Do you have survival skills?!I'm always looking for new survival skills to try and feature in a blog.
 For those whose submissions I write about will receive a free solar fire starter.
 Submit your skill on the Contact Page.

-TagsBait BOB Bushcraft Campfire Camping Candle Class Classes Compass Cook Cooking Demonstration DIY Edible Emergency Fire Firecraft First Aid Fish Fishing Flame Flint Food Friction Fuel Heat Kit knife Lens Light Lure Magnifier Plants prepare Signal Solar Spark Steel Striker Survival Tinder Tools Trap Travel Water
+TagsBait Bottle Bushcraft Campfire Camping Candle Class Classes Compass Cook Cooking Demonstration DIY Edible Emergency Event Fire Firecraft Fish Fishing Flame Flint Food Friction Fuel Heat Kit knife Lens Light Lure Magnifier Plants prepare Signal Solar Spark Steel Striker Survival Tinder Tools Trap Travel Water

 - Site Map